CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 * Research small or niche providers, as they can offer innovative and focused solutions.
 Just be aware that sometimes, the most innovative solution may not be the best once all relevant issues are considered and weighed.
 * Use [FAR Part 19](https://www.acquisition.gov/far/part-19).
 Part 19 offers substantial flexibility for engaging and contracting with small businesses new to government contracting.

 As you explore the marketplace, know that new or nontraditional providers can provide serious challenges in contract management simply by not being familiar with how the government does things.
 It’s a good idea to help them understand CDRLs, contractor certifications, SAM, CPARS/PPIRS, requirements resulting from mandatory clauses and provisions, and other items unique to how the government conducts business.
 However, to the maximum extent practicable, the government should use procedures, terms, and conditions that are as close to commercial practice as possible.
-The more familiar and comfortable the contract is, the more likely it is that such vendors will start, and continue, to do business with the government.
+The more familiar and comfortable the contract is, the more likely it is that such vendors will start and continue to do business with the government.

 ### Updated competition requirements under FAR Part 6 Overhaul